Deirdre Macnab

-Deirdre Macnab (née Coulson, born December 14, 1955) is an American women's rights and voting rights activist.
-She is former president of the League of Women Voters of Florida (LWVFL) and is currently a member of Florida's Federal Judicial Nominating Commission.
-She serves as a Knight's Fellow-in-Residence at the University of Florida Bob Graham Center for Public Service and is a solar energy activist in LWVFL, acting as chairperson for their solar energy initiative.
+Deirdre Macnab (née Coulson; born December 14, 1955) is an American women's rights and voting rights activist and sustainable agriculture rancher.
+She is former president of the League of Women Voters of Florida (LWVFL) and member of Florida's Federal Judicial Nominating Commission.
+She served as a Knight's Fellow-in-Residence at the University of Florida Bob Graham Center for Public Service and is a solar energy activist in Florida, acting as chairperson for LWVFL solar energy initiative, and in Colorado, where she is on the Solar United Neighbors advisory board.

 Early life and education

 Macnab was raised in Manhattan and moved to Florida in 2004.
 She graduated with an M.B.A. from Columbia University in marketing and finance and a bachelor's degree from New York University in history and political science.
 After moving to the greater Orlando, Florida area, Macnab joined the board of MyRegion, a seven-county visioning coalition in Central Florida and WMFE's Community Advisory Board, in addition to joining the League of Women Voters of Florida (LWVFL).